NETWAYS/jenkins-training/Pipeline/04_pipeline.md

 !SLIDE
 #Too many plugins

-Using too many plugns results into dependencies and performance issues.
+Using too many plugins results into dependencies and performance issues.

 What can we do?